awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-server.md

 `SecurityPolicyName`  <a name="cfn-transfer-server-securitypolicyname"></a>
 Specifies the name of the security policy that is attached to the server\.
+For more information about security policies see [Working with security policies](https://docs.aws.amazon.com/transfer/latest/userguide/security-policies.html)\.
 *Required*: No
 *Type*: String
 *Maximum*: `100`